PoC-dev/ibmdocs-tools/os390-bookmgr-notes.md

 See [Using PDFs and BookManager Books on your workstation or mainframe](https://www.ibm.com/support/pages/using-pdfs-and-bookmanager-books-your-workstation-or-mainframe) for some hints about uploading *BOOK* files, and related data.
 To get help for the given parameters, use your FTP client, connect to the OS/390 instance in question, and issue a `quote help site` to get a long text describing the parameters I've used.
 And many more.

 ### Generating the FTP Upload-List
 To upload documents to OS/390 by FTP, a list of documents (sorted descending by size for better allocation efficiency) and their sizes have to be compiled.
-The sizes output is used to allocate the required space individually for each dataset. *BOOK* files are by nature padded to 4k blocks anyway, so a simple division suffices.
+The sizes output is used to allocate the required space individually for each dataset. *BOOK* files are by nature padded to 4 KiB blocks anyway, so a simple division suffices.
 This list is then converted into FTP commands:
 ```
 ls -1Ssk |grep -v '^total' |grep -iv '^eo[xy]0[0-9]mst\.boo$' > /tmp/books-list.txt
 awk '{print "site PRI=" $1 / 4 "\nput " $2 " " $2 "k"}' < /tmp/books-list.txt > /tmp/books-upload.txt